cold breadboard integrated into optical table

 vacuum shroud for cold sample on xyz stages with chip carrier sample holder, and RT objective with short WD

 attoDRY800 Vacuum Shrouds

-Anticipating typical configurations, we have designed several standard vacuum shrouds and cold shields, that are intended for certain types of positioners, sample holders, working distances and objectives.
+Anticipating typical configurations, we have designed several standard vacuum shrouds and cold shields for the attoDRY800 optical cryostat, that are intended for certain types of positioners, sample holders, working distances and objectives.
 These options constitute an economic pre-configured set of components that give the user a head start for his research with optics at low and variable temperatures.